Masjuke/Kubern8s/Architecture.md

 `Nodes`

 A node is a worker machine in Kubernetes, previously known as a minion.
 A node may be a VM or physical machine, depending on the cluster.
 Each node has the services necessary to run pods and is managed by the master components.
 The services on a node include Docker, kubelet and kube-proxy.

-See The Kubernetes Node section in the architecture design doc for more details.
+Node is part of cluster and hold pod on it, each running pod and other services such kubelet is put on a node or several nodes.
+ACtually node is an representatif object that created by kubernetes.

+`Persistent Volume`

+`Roles`

+`StorageClasses`

+---

+`Daemonsets`

+`Deployment`

+`Jobs`

+`Pods`

+`Replicaset`

+`ReplicationController`

+`Stateful Set`

+---

+`Ingress`

+`Services`

+---

+`Config Maps`

+`Persistent Volume Claims`

+`Secrets`